rzn-example-classroom/tutorial/README.md

 5. You may also set the assignment as [individual](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-individual-assignment) (default) or [group](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-a-group-assignment).
 See the subsection below for more details about group assignments, as there are some idiosyncrasies.
 6. **It is strongly recommended to set repository visibility to private.** This will prevent students from being able to view other students' repositories unless it is a group assignment and they are on the same team.
 7. For most assignments, granting students admin rights to their repository is unnecessary.
 [More information about admin privileges can be found here](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization).
-8. **It is strongly recommended to provide students with starter code** via a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) from your classroom organization (unless your assignment requires students to build the project from scratch).
-To do so, follow the instructions on [this page](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository).
-Once created, you can select the new template repository as the starter code for your assignment.
+8. **It is strongly recommended to provide students with starter code** via a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) (unless your assignment requires students to build the project from scratch).
+To do so, see the previous section "Creating template repositories".
+	- Once created, you can select the new template repository as the starter code for your assignment.
 Student repositories will be initialized with a clone of the template repository.
 This is an easy way to distribute files to all students working on an assignment.
+	- Note that if the template repository is updated or the starter code is changed by editing the assignment, **student repositories will not be changed retroactively**.
+However, new student repositories will use the new starter code.
 9. You can optionally add a supported editor such as Visual Studio Code.
 This adds a button to the `README` (and assignment confirmation page) that opens VSCode, installs the GitHub Classroom extension, and configures the assignment locally.
 Students may have to sign into GitHub.
-	- Note: I wasn't quite able to get this to work - YMMV.
+	- Note: the aforementioned extension [currently seems to be broken](https://github.com/orgs/community/discussions/47269) as of 2023-08-03.
 10. You can add automatic grading tests using GitHub Actions, which allows far easier grading, as GitHub Classroom will tell you if a submission has passed or failed tests.
 11. **It is strongly recommended** to enable pull requests for feedback.
 This makes it very easy for instructors or TAs to provide feedback on a repository, as GitHub Classroom provides a direct link to the PR from the assignment dashboard.
 The PR can also be easily found from the repository (on the student side).
-	- Alternatively, feedback could be provided via an issue raised on the repository, but requires further manual intervention, whereas the PR creation is mostly automatic.
+	- Alternatively, feedback could be provided via an issue raised on the repository, but this requires further manual intervention, whereas PR creation is mostly automatic.

 #### Introductory assignments
 It is strongly recommended to introduce students gradually to the Git, GitHub, and GitHub Classroom ecosystem.
 Thus, it is a good idea to provide a simple introductory assignment related to the class syllabus or Git/GitHub fundamentals.
 [This introduction to Git and GitHub is recommended](https://github.com/rzn-example-classroom/git-and-github-intro).
 It is based upon [GitHub Education's official GitHub starter course](https://github.com/education/github-starter-course), but is tailored more specifically towards student use alongside GitHub Classroom, and also focuses more on the differences between Git and GitHub.